tgip-work/gitlab-runner/README.md

 You should also collect the following information to provide as parameters during the deployment process:

-- An AWS VPC id where you want to deploy the runner. (<a href="https://console.aws.amazon.com/vpc" target="_blank">Check your VPCs and subnets</a>)
+- The AWS VPC id where you want to deploy the runner. (<a href="https://console.aws.amazon.com/vpc" target="_blank">Check your VPCs and subnets</a>)
-- A Subnet id of a subnet with Internet access in the VPC.
+- The Subnet Id of a subnet with Internet access in the VPC.
 - If you want to be able to log in remotely using SSH for e.g. debugging you need:
   - An AWS key pair name (<a href="https://console.aws.amazon.com/ec2/v2/home#KeyPairs:sort=keyName" target="_blank">AWS Keys</a>)